ugoviti/zabbix-templates/url-monitor/README.md

   3. http://www.initzero.it or www.initzero.it:80 are the same
   4. https://www.initzero.it or https://www.initzero.it:443 or www.initzero.it or www.initzero.it:443 are the same
   5. to monitor SMTP SSL certificates or not HTTP server, you can use the 'tcp://' schema
+  6. if the 'tcp://' schema is specified, the HTTP server check will be disabled and HTTP response code will be always 200 (only certificate check will be monitored)

 ## Template macros available